STM32OV/OV/readme.md

 ## Getting Started

 Download all the files.
 Adjust to you ambu's dimensions and 3D print the ones in the STM32OV folder.
-Get your hands on 3+ servos with >= 20kg*cm torque that support an update at 200Hz.
-Get your hand on a shield or build it according to the schematics.
-You will also need 2x pressure sensors MPXV5004DP.
+Get your hands on the part list.
+Follow the assembly tutorial.

 For the software, it runs on en.stm32cubef4\STM32Cube_FW_F4_V1.21.0.
 Set up your working directory in \Projects\STM32F4-Discovery\Examples\UART\UART_Ventilator.
 This will allow the compiler to link and compile external driver dependencies.
 Use System Workbench for STM32 as working environement.

+## Parts

+* Pressure sensor: MPXV5004DP https://www.digikey.ca/products/en/sensors-transducers/pressure-sensors-transducers/512?k=MPXV5004DP
+* Servos: Any brushless servo with at least 25kg*cm torque and 200Hz update rate.
+* STM32F407 Disco board: https://www.digikey.ca/product-detail/en/stmicroelectronics/STM32F407G-DISC1/497-16287-ND/5824404
+* STM32F407 shield: get in touch with us we'll make it available.

 ## Hardware setup

 ![GitHub Logo](/images/ventilator_setup.png)